Caroline Rose: Career

 On January 7, 2020, Rose announced a new album called Superstar, releasing a single and a music video for the song "Feel The Way I Want".
-The video was shot on an iPhone over the course of an 11-day roadtrip from Hollywood, California to Hollywood, Florida, documenting the protagonist's journey after they travel to the wrong Hollywood for an audition.
+The video was shot on an iPhone over the course of an 11-day roadtrip from Hollywood, California to Hollywood, Florida, documenting the protagonist's journey after she travels to the wrong Hollywood for an audition.
 According to Rose, the album is a "cinematic pop album that tells a story of someone who leaves behind everything they know and love in search for something bigger and more glamorous.
 It's a story about losing yourself but also finding the brazen self-confidence to follow a dream."
-The album Superstar was released on March 6, 2020, and Caroline Rose made her television debut on February 24, 2020 performing "Feel The Way I Want" on Late Night with Seth Meyers.
+The album Superstar was released on March 6, 2020, and Caroline Rose made her television debut on February 24, 2020, performing "Feel The Way I Want" on Late Night with Seth Meyers.

+In June 2022, Rose announced that she would release her fifth studio album in March 2023.
+The New York Times called the first single, "Love / Lover / Friend", one of the best songs of 2023, "In a flurry of plucked and orchestral strings, Caroline Rose affirms her love by ruling out other possibilities, then basks in wordless choral ecstasy."
+This was followed by releases of "Miami", "The Doldrums", and "Tell Me What You Want".
+The latter and "Miami" were accompanied by music videos on Rose's YouTube channel.
+These form two chapters of then unreleased short film.